Applied Kinesiology: Training, Career Paths and Professional Certification

 Learn About Kinesiology Degrees, Careers and Training

-The general definition of kinesiology is the study of muscles, movement and the impact of physical activity on health.
-Academic kinesiology training often concentrates on exercise science or sports physiology.
+Kinesiology is a common application to help athletes and dancers, and is used frequently in sports physiology.
 However, kinesiology in the context of complementary medicine—a field known as applied kinesiology—is a holistic treatment.

 Kinesiology school graduates can be found throughout the health care and bodywork industries.
 But what all of these kinesiology careers have in common is their focus on using muscles as a diagnostic tool to pinpoint issues in the nervous system, lymphatic system, energy pathways and other body systems.
 Kinesiologists use conventional diagnostic methods like laboratory tests as well as assessments that look at the structure and function of the musculoskeletal system—posture analysis, motion analysis and manual testing for areas of muscle weakness.
 When the underlying source of the muscle weakness or movement issue has been identified, the practitioner may suggest physical therapies, medical treatments or herbal supplements to address the problem.